gustavuwe/API-SOLID-03-Rocketseat/README.md

 - [x] Should be able to register
 - [x] Should be able to authenticate
 - [x] Should be able get the profile of a logged user
-- [ ] Should be able to get the number of check-ins realized by the logged user (like a daystreak)
+- [x] Should be able to get the number of check-ins realized by the logged user (like a daystreak)
 - [x] The user should be able to get his own history of check-ins
-- [ ] The user should be able to search near gym's
+- [x] The user should be able to search near gym's (up to 10km)
-- [ ] The user should be able to search gym's by the name
+- [x] The user should be able to search gym's by the name
 - [x] The user should be able to realize a check-in in a gym
 - [ ] Should be able to validate the check-in of a user
 - [x] Should be able to register a gym